 - Thoroughbred Horse Races – these races are for thoroughbreds with proven lineages, they can be divided into two formats.
 Namely, flat races on turf and jumps include hurdles among other obstacles.

 - Standard Horse Races – standardbred horses are not thoroughbreds and will usually race in harnesses.

 - Arabian Horse Races – since these horses are bred for stamina, they can run longer distances and endurance events.

-Australian Racing Formats
+Other Racing Formats

-Most of Australian racing takes place on flat turf courses.
+Most racing takes place on flat turf courses.
 There are some obstacle runs, but the majority of race events here are flat with multiple big-name events throughout the year.
 For most bettors, the Melbourne Cup is the most important.
 Of course, there are roughly 300 courses and more races, so we’ve listed the biggest races in Australia below.

 - All Star Mile